 Only charge the hearing aids with a designated charger.
-Other chargers risk damaging the hearing aids and batteries.
+Other chargers risk destroying the hearing aids and batteries.

 This hearing aid is supported by a nonremovable rechargeable lithium-ion battery cell.
-Please ensure that you charge the hearing aid and familiarize yourself with the safety and handling information related to rechargeable hearing aids.
+Please ensure to charge the hearing aid and familiarise yourself with the safety and handling information related to rechargeable hearing aids.